ResearchInfoGeo/VCRScore/README.md

-caption = 'a bluebery cake is on a plate and is topped with butter' vcr = module_VCRScore.module_VCRScore() value_VCRScore,Clip_Score,score_clip_ref,score_vitl = vcr.VCRScore(ref,caption,image)
+caption = 'a bluebery cake is on a plate and is topped with butter' vcr = module_VCRScore.module_VCRScore() value_VCRScore,Clip_Score,score_clip_ref,score_vitl = vcr.VCRScore(ref,caption,image) print("value_VCRScore,Clip_Score,score_clip_ref,score_vitl")
 ```

+# Outputs

+The first output is the value for our metric proposal; the second output is the value of CLIP as metric; the third is the MCIP as metric; and finally, ViLT as value.